LBJ-Wade/statNS/README.md

 Using the FIRM compile command will allow you to compile your own .c files at any path, and allow the output binary files to run at any path on your device.

-If you want to make changes to the library, you can modify its source code src/statNS.c, then re-compile it like this:

-gcc src/statNS.c -lm -lpthread -shared -fPIC -o lib/libstatNS.so

-re-compile the library is necessary for the following reasons:
-1) libstatNS.so is damaged or incompatiable with your operation system, it needs to be re-compiled
-2) you want to change some function or add your own function in the library

-You are free to copy/modify/publish our code.
-If you found it helpful, please cite our work correctly:
+If you found this code helpful, please cite our work correctly:

 DOI https://doi.org/10.1103/PhysRevC.99.045806